Elmo Zumwalt: Chief of Naval Operations

 L-R Secretary of the Navy John Warner, Randall "Duke" Cunningham, William Driscoll, and CNO Zumwalt.

 President Richard Nixon nominated Zumwalt to be Chief of Naval Operations in April 1970.
 Upon being relieved as Commander Naval Forces Vietnam on May 15, 1970, he was awarded a second Navy Distinguished Service Medal for exceptionally meritorious service.

 Zumwalt assumed duties as Chief of Naval Operations and was promoted to full admiral on July 1, 1970, and quickly began a series of moves intended to reduce racism and sexism in the Navy.
 These were disseminated in Navy-wide communications known as "Z-grams".
 These included orders authorizing beards (sideburns, mustaches, and longer groomed hair were also acceptable) and introducing beer-dispensing machines to barracks.

 Zumwalt instituted the 'Mod Squad'—Destroyer Squadron 26 and later 31—to give promising young officers early command experience.
 Billets were a rank lower than normal.

-Zumwalt reshaped the Navy's effort to replace large numbers of aging World War II-era vessels, a plan called "High-Low".
-Instituted over the resistance of Admiral Hyman Rickover and others, High-Low sought to balance the purchase of high-end, nuclear-powered vessels with low-end, cheaper ones—such as the Sea Control Ship—that could be bought in greater numbers.
-Rickover, the 'Father of the Nuclear Navy', preferred buying a few major ships to buying many ordinary ones.
-Zumwalt proposed four kinds of warships to fit the plan; in the end, only the of missile patrol boats and the of guided missile frigates became reality, and only six of the planned 100+ Pegasus-class hydrofoils were built.
-The Oliver Hazard Perry class stood as the most numerous class of United States' warships since World War II until the advent of the s.
 Zumwalt was the last Chief of Naval Operations to live at Number One Observatory Circle before it became the official residence of the vice president.
 For Zumwalt, not pleased with the choice, this was reason enough to challenge Virginia Senator Harry F. Byrd Jr. in the 1976 Senate election in Virginia.

 Elmo Zumwalt Jr. retired from the Navy on July 1, 1974, aged 53.